sebastian-sampayo/sebastian-sampayo.github.io/index.md

 ![Kepler Orbit][kepler]

 I developed this WebGL demo when I was preparing for my Thesis defence.
 It helps explaining astronomical terminology and classical elements of a Keplerian orbit, as it draws the Earth, the satellite, its orbit, some common frames and reference objects used in my Thesis work.
 I also used it to take screenshots to enhance some parts of the report.
+Check out some famous orbits like the Geosynchronous or the Molniya, and play with the inclination, eccentricity, radius and other angles of the ellipse.

 [Link to demo](KeplerOrbit/index.html) - [Link to source](https://github.com/sebastian-sampayo/KeplerOrbit)